nickrmb/Gradual-Line-Simplification/readme.md

 In this work we will deal with another approach of simplifying, so called gradual line simplification.
-It asks for simplifications such that we repeatedly re- move one vertex of the line in each simplification step, until we removed all vertices except the first and last one.
+It asks for simplifications such that we repeatedly remove one vertex of the line in each simplification step, until we removed all vertices except the first and last one.